The Ultimate Bucketlist for Backpacking in Guatemala

 Antigua Arch at Sunrise

-Probably one of the most famous things to do in Guatemala is to check out the yellow Santa Catalina arch of Antigua.
+Probably one of the most famous of the best things to do in Guatemala is to check out the yellow Santa Catalina arch of Antigua.
 However, this plus the fact that many locals run their business around it means that it’s ALWAYS BUSY, and often has cars parked under it (gaaaaaahd).
 Luckily, the road to the archway is usually cordoned off during the evening to pedestrianise it, which means if you head there at sunrise you should be able to snap a combination of empty street plus beautiful skies.
-Set your alarm!
+Set your alarm for this staple of backpacking in Guatemala experiences!

 When thinking of things to do in Guatemala, hiking a volcano is probably at the top of most backpackers’ lists.
 This is the easier and cheaper of the two main volcano hikes offered from Antigua, and therefore in true Lozzy fashion the one that I chose to do.
 It’s not what I’d call an effortless hike, but the views at the top were pretty worth it (featured in the cover photo of this post), especially as Pacaya started to dribble some lava whilst we were there.
 The guide said this wasn’t normal and got a little bit skittish about quickly heading back down which definitely wasn’t terrifying in the slightest… But before the lava came, we were able to get up close and personal with some red-hot rock, and toasted marshmallows using only the heat of the ground.